synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-checkbox.md

 - Used for selections that don't immediately activate.
 - Selecting an option like "Agree to Terms and Conditions" before submitting a registration form.
 - Opt-in/Opt-out of notifications or subscriptions.
-- Check syn-checkbox-group for group use cases and usage guidelines.

 ## Usage Guidelines